hudson-and-thames/arbitragelab/docs/source/distance_approach/distance_approach.rst

 With a dictionary containing the name/ticker of the securities and each corresponding industry group, the securities are first separated into different industry groups.
 Then, by calculating the Euclidean square distance for each of the pair within the same group, the :math:`n` closest pairs are selected(in default, our function also allows skipping a number of first pairs, so one can choose pairs 10-15 to study).
+This pair selection criterion can be used as default before adding other methods such as zero-crossings or variance if one gives a dictionary of industry group as an input.

 2. **Pairs with a higher number of zero-crossings**